chr1st1an-org/ten-nine/README.md

-wut wut # Creating an application with a Quarkus code sample
+wut wut butt # Creating an application with a Quarkus code sample

 **Note:** The Quarkus code sample uses the **8081** HTTP port.